Examples

 RAM control

-When performing assembly, users are required to estimate how much RAM they will need to use via -m, --max-memory, --max_memory
+When performing assembly, users are required to estimate how much RAM they will need to use via -m, --max-memory, --max_memory.
+With HPC cluster submission (see above), requested job memory is increased with each rerun and capped at max_memory.

 Powered by Doctave